-The ACT science section is composed of 40 questions which you are given 35 minutes to complete.
-Those 40 questions are made up of three types of questions, Data Representation, Research Summaries, and Conflicting Viewpoints.
-For each type of question, you will be given a short passage containing all of the necessary information to answer the questions.
-Passages may be descriptions of experiments, graphs and charts, or a combination of any of these things.
+Composed of 40 questions, the ACT science section gives students 35 minutes to complete it.
+Three types of questions make up the 40 questions: Data Representation, Research Summaries, and Conflicting Viewpoints.
+For each type, students receive a short passage containing all the necessary information to answer the questions.
+Passages may be descriptions of experiments, graphs, and charts, or a combination of any of these things.
 Below is our ACT science section guide!

 ACT Science Section Breakdown

 There are a total of 7 passages with 5-7 questions on each passage.

 - Research Summaries

 Data Representation (30-40% of the exam)